What Causes Green Corrosion On Copper Pipe?

 What Causes Green Corrosion On Copper Pipe

-What Does Green on Copper Pipes Represent?
+What Does Green on Copper Pipes Mean?

-Why do Copper Pipes Turn Green?
+Why Do Copper Pipes Turn Green?

 Should You Replace Green Copper Pipes?